validitylabs/HOPR-PL-Substrate/README.md

 ## Techniques

 Each hop possesses a key pair which is also used as an address of that node.
-Once a hop receives a packet, it multiplies the embedded curve point with its own private key and derives the intermediate keying material (IKM).
-The nodes will use that keying material to multiple derive keys that are necessary to process the packet.
+Once a hop receives a packet, it multiplies the embedded curve point with its own private key and derives the Intermediate Keying Material (IKM).
+The nodes will use that keying material to derive multiple keys that are necessary to process the packet.

 ### Secret-sharing

-The IKM is used to derive a key share s_a per incoming packet and another key share s_b per outgoing packet.
-Outgoing key share s_b and incoming key share s_a of the next downstream node yield a key that will be used to the pre-image of the key that is necessary to redeem the money.
+The IKM is used to derive a key share *s_a* per incoming packet and another key share *s_b* per outgoing packet.
+Outgoing key share *s_b* and incoming key share *s_a* of the next downstream node yield a key that will be used to the pre-image of the key that is necessary to redeem the money.

 ### Payment channel update transactions